mideind/Yfirlestur/README.md

 The `result` field contains the result of the annotation, as a list of paragraphs, each containing a list of sentences, each containing a list of annotations (under the `annotations` field).
-Of course, if a sentence has no annotations, its annotation list will be empty.
+Of course, if a sentence is correct and has no annotations, its annotation list will be empty.

 Each sentence has a field containing a `corrected` version of it, where all likely errors have been corrected, as well as a list of `tokens`.
-The tokens originate in the [Tokenizer package](https://github.com/mideind/Tokenizer) and are documented there.
+The tokens originate in the [Tokenizer package](https://github.com/mideind/Tokenizer) and their format is documented there.

 Each annotation applies to a span of sentence tokens, starting with the index given in `start` and ending with the index in `end`.
 Both indices are 0-based